polarfire-soc/polarfire-soc-buildroot-sdk/doc/MPFS-DEV-KIT_user_guide.md

 $ rm work/linux/vmlinux
 $ make
 ```
-Copy this newly built image to the SD card using:
+Copy this newly built image to the SD card using the same method as before:
 ```
-$ sudo dd if=work/bbl.bin of=/dev/path-to-sdcard-device1
+sudo make DISK=/dev/sdX format-boot-loader
 ```

-Note the `1` at the end of the SD Card device path to signify the first partition.

 The source for the device tree for HiFive Unleashed Expansion board is in the `conf/riscvpc.dts` directory.
 The configuration options used for the Linux kernel are in `conf/linux_defconfig`.